-In our revealed preference procedure, we start by estimating the approximate shape of the 'catchment' area for each school using the residential addresses (postcode) of pupils in the year when they start at the school (provided in the integrated PLASC-NPD).
-This shape is delineated by the 75th percentile of the home-to-school distance in each of 10 sectors radiating from each school location.
+In our revealed preference procedure, we start by estimating the approximate shape of the catchment area for each school using the residential addresses (postcode) of pupils in the year when they start at the school.
+This shape is delineated by the 75th percentile of the home-to-school distance in each of 10 sectors radiating from each school location (starting West and moving anticlockwise).
 Each of the 10 sectors is drawn to capture 10% of the school's intake.
 This procedure relaxes constraints on the shape of catchment areas, allowing for geographically asymmetric patterns of attendance with sufficient flexibility to apply our boundary discontinuity design.
-Note that we truncate the catchment area at the 75th percentile home-school distance in each direction in order to remove outliers could that artificially inflate the size of the imputed school catchment areas.
-We have experimented with higher percentiles of the distance distribution to delineate the limits of the catchment area, and have used alternative limits such as four times the median distance in each direction.
-However, drawing the limits close to the most distant pupils creates implausible, large areas, which imply that houses have access to far too many schools over too wide a distance.
-Evidently, the addresses of pupils who live a long way away from the schools they attend, relative to their peers, provide poor information about the limits of school catchment areas and the real chances of admission.
-These outliers can come about through address coding errors, or because families gain admission to a school for their first child and then move away from a school before a subsequent child is admitted under a siblings rule.
-In conclusion, removing these outliers reduces the likelihood that we erroneously draw catchment areas across LA boundaries and ensures that we focus on areas in which there is a realistically high chance of admission - a consideration which is paramount to home buyers seeking to get their children into a particular school (and thus to our research).
+The reason we truncate the catchment areas at the 75th percentile home-school distance in each direction is to remove outliers that could artificially inflate the size of the imputed school catchment areas.
+Discarding these outliers reduces the likelihood that we erroneously draw catchment areas across LA boundaries, and ensures that we focus on areas in which there is a high chance of admission - a consideration which is paramount to home buyers seeking to get their children into a particular school (and thus to our research).
+Note that we experimented with various distance thresholds, as well as with overlapping fixed interval radial sectors and alternative starting points and orientations, with little effect on the results.